Environmental Measures

 ・Along with the rise in temperature, an increase in the frequency of disasters, and spread of infectious diseases, etc., lifestyles change; e.g., Stay-home time is extended.

-We identified climate-related risks and opportunities regarding anti-reflection films, anisotropic conductive films (ACF), optical elastic resins (SVR), and surface mounted type fuses.
-Among them, we extracted significant risks and opportunities that potentially have material impact on our business, and then assessed possible initiatives to address them.
+We identified climate-related risks and opportunities for the scope of products subject to scenario analyses, extracted important risks and opportunities that could potentially have a major impact on our business, and then considered initiatives to address them.

 TCFD scenario analyses